Hypothetical answers to continuous queries over data streams: Background

 An \emph{answer} to a query $Q=\tuple{P,\Pi}$ over a dataset $D$ is a ground substitution $\theta$ whose domain is the set of variables in $P$, satisfying $\Pi\cup D\models P\theta$.
 In the context of continuous query answering, we are interested in the case where $D$ is a $\tau$-history of some data stream, which changes with time.
 We denote the set of all answers to $Q$ over $D_\tau$ as $\dans$.

 We illustrate the extension we propose with a Temporal Datalog program, which is a small variant of Example 1 in~\cite{Motik}.
-This will be the running example throughout our paper.
+We will return to this example throughout our presentation.

 \begin{example} A set of wind turbines are scattered throughout the North Sea.
-Each turbine has a sensor that sends temperature readings $\m{Temp}(\mathit{Device},\mathit{Level},\mathit{Time})$ to a data centre.
+Each turbine is equipped with a sensor that continuously sends temperature readings $\m{Temp}(\mathit{Device},\mathit{Level},\mathit{Time})$ to a data centre.
 The data centre tracks activation of cooling measures in each turbine, recording malfunctions and shutdowns by means of the following program $\Piex$.